 A Response is a message that is received by the server in return to a Request that we send.
-When we request something, server acts upon the Request and sends back a packet of requested information.
+When we request something, the server acts upon the Request and sends back a packet of the requested information.
 A response depends on the request mainly.
-Every request has a different kind of response and it is very important that we extract useful information from all of the response.
-Postman has a beautiful interface for response and is very user friendly.
+Every request has a different kind of response and it is very important that we extract useful information from all of the responses.
+Postman has a beautiful interface for response and is very user-friendly.
 We can see a lot of information in the Postman for any response without doing much effort, or any if I might say.

 Understanding Response in Postman

 Talking about Response in Postman, the Response user interface contains lots of different things.
-We will deal with them in details in this tutorial.
-The user interface has following information blocks
+We will deal with them in detail in this tutorial.
+The user interface has the following information blocks

 - Response Status and Information

 Let’s start by getting a response for www.google.com which looks like this:

 Response Status and Information

 A status code tells you the status of the request.
 There can be a lot of mistakes in the request and without looking at the status code, we might not always get what went wrong to our request.
 Sometimes, there can be a typing mistake in the URL or there can be a problem at the server side, status code help us know about what went wrong (if something went wrong).
 There are different status codes and each of them has a different meaning.

 You can learn about the complete list of status code here.

 Status code 200 OK means that the request was correct and the desired response has been sent to the client.
 Now, change the url to http://restapi.demoqa.com/utilities/weatherfull/city/hyderabd .
 Press Send and see the status code now.